rabee-elkholy/Info_Keeper/README.md

   - Save button for storing data in the Room database.
   - Validation messages for input errors.
   - Implemented using Jetpack Compose and XML.
+  - **Job Title and Gender**:
+    - Compose: `DropDownMenu` for selecting job title and gender.
+    - XML: `AutoComplete` for selecting job title and gender.

 ### Screenshots